jonathanrauch/MiniPools-iOS/mini-pools-ios/app/ANALYSIS.md

 - `HomeModel` - because I can't mutate the model if it's a collection...
 - Immutability ??
 (TODO).
 - Some of the flow logic still remains in the VC (who initiates the first call to the presenter?)
 SOLVEABLE?
 TODO
+- The VC/View layer are not actually dumb since the VC contains the model.

 ### Things which the architecture doesn't really solve.